 It is likely that this one may be difficult to detect.
 You may try unplugging these devices and running the battery again without them, but you can more likely conclude this after you have tested other options and found them not to be the source.

 5. Something was Left Plugged In

-To prevent this issue from coming up, make sure that you and all your passengers remove anything electronic from the boat before leaving it off for the night.
+To prevent this issue from coming up, make sure that you and all your passengers remove anything electronic from the boat before leaving it off for the night and disconnect your boat’s electrical system.
 You would hate for yourself or one of your friends to have screwed up the next day of fun due to simple forgetfulness.

 6. A Defective or Old Battery